-This vibrant butternut squash and roasted red pepper soup is an absolute charm to enjoy on chilly nights.
-It is nicely sweet with a hint of smokiness and makes for a great filling soup that's healthy, dairy-free and easy to make.
+This vibrant butternut squash and red pepper soup is an absolute treat to enjoy on chilly nights.
+It is naturally a little sweet with a hint of smokiness and features an ultra-velvety texture.
+It makes for a great soup that's healthy, nourishing, easy to make and so full of flavors.
+100% vegan and dairy-free.

-- Onion: choose a sweet vidalia kind of onion if you can, although regular white onion will work as well.
+- Onion: choose a sweet Vidalia onion if you can, although regular white onion will work as well.

-- Smoked paprika: This will add a big boost of smoky flavor that pairs so well with the pepper and corn.
+- Smoked paprika: adds a nice smoky flavor that pairs so well with the sweet pepper and squash.

 - Dried oregano, salt and black pepper